asr1/digital-garden/src/site/notes/The Thought Garden.md

 I try to practice [[Reading and Writing/Nonviolent Communication\|Nonviolent Communication]] and avoid editorializing.
 This means instead of saying "SEA-TAC is a bad airport", I will say something like "the last three times I've been to SEA-TAC, I've had to wait more than 90 minutes in the line for security.
 This does not my needs for autonomy."

 ### Talks
+I enjoy #public-speaking and am available to give talks.

 I've given talks on the following topics:
 - The importance of storytelling
 	- We connect with stories and remember experiences